Fungi-Nail Toe & Foot

-Use Fungi-Nail Toe & Foot as ordered by your doctor.
+Use Fungi-Nail Toe & Foot (undecylenic acid and derivatives cream and ointment) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Wash your hands before and after use.
 Do not wash your hands after use if putting this on your hand.

 - Clean affected part before use.
 Make sure to dry well.